Sales enablement models come in all shapes and sizes. Follow this one to improve your reps' productivity and help them to sell more.

-The wheels on the sales machine never stop turning.
-Your team is constantly working to build relationships with prospects and close new deals.
-But productivity is flagging, directly impacting your reps’ abilities to deliver the revenue stream the business depends on to grow.
+You know the scene: your team's constantly working to nurture new prospects and close deals.
+But productivity is flagging, impacting your reps’ abilities to deliver the revenue stream the business depends on to grow.

 When this happens, it’s important to review the situation objectively.
-From the people you’ve hired and manage to the process you’ve put in place, you need to be able to assess the impact you’re having in both areas to determine how you can improve sales performance.
+One of our favourite sales enablement models puts the focus on the people you’ve hired to the processes you’ve put in place, you need to be able to assess the impact you’re having in both areas to determine how you can improve sales performance.